 The proposal must be drawn up in English.
-The size of a proposal is a maximum of 1000 words (with the exception of title/applicants and budget sheet).
+The size of a proposal is a maximum of 1000 words (with the exception of title/applicants).
 A proposal addresses the following matters:

 1. Title and applicants

 2. Purpose of Seed Grant